top of page

 OUR HISTORY

-The first Trust meeting was held in Auckland in 2009 when the Founding Trustees were elected.
 From 2010, an active fundraising group, the Action Angel team, began participating in local fun-runs around the Auckland region.
-Dressed in white and wearing wings, they began to fundraise and raise awareness for Angelman Syndrome via media exposure in local newspaper articles.
-On 4th of May 2011 the Ministry of Economic Development issued the Certificate of the Incorporation of The Angelman Network, and in July 2011, we were approved as a registered Charity with the Charities commission (CC46746).
+Dressed in white and wearing wings, they began to fundraise for TAN, raising awareness for Angelman Syndrome via media exposure in local newspaper articles.

 lawyer_1485161820261.png